fenimore/sync-parables/barber/README.md

 ### Using channels to handle state

 Rather than depending `sync.Mutex` _for the customer_, however, my solution handles customer state by passing customers into **channels**, `chan *Customer` -- that is, **Communicating Sequential Processess**, or CSP techniques.
-The customer enters and checks the barber's state, and then passes into a _buffered_ channel according to the state
+The customer enters and checks the barber's state, and then passes into a _buffered_ channel, the waiting room.

 ```

 func customer(c *Customer, b *Barber, wr chan<- *Customer, wakers chan<- *Customer) {
     b.Lock()                   // Arrive and Check on Barber
-    defer b.Unlock()
     switch b.state {
     case sleeping:
         select {